Tompkinsville, Staten Island: 21st century

 In the 21st century, Tompkinsville became a racially mixed area, and a little Sri Lanka had developed.
 There is also a large population of Italian-Americans, African Americans and Mexicans.
 In 2014, black Staten Island resident Eric Garner was killed by police in Tompkinsville, in an incident that received widespread media coverage.

 In 2019, the section of Bay Street in Tompkinsville was rezoned to allow for a higher concentration of residential, commercial, and office space along the street.
 The plan was controversial, as the vast majority of Staten Island Community Board 1 members had rejected the plan, as did many residents of Tompkinsville, and the commissioners of the New York City Planning Commission had mixed opinions.
 The city government announced the North Shore Action Plan in 2023, which included various improvements in St. George, Tompkinsville, and Stapleton.
-In Tompkinsville, these would include a promenade, the reconstruction of Pier 1, the completion of Lighthouse Point and the Mary Cali Dalton Recreation Center, and new or repurposed housing developments.
+In Tompkinsville, these would include a promenade, the reconstruction of Pier 1, the completion of Lighthouse Point and the Mary Cali Dalton Recreation Center, and new or repurposed housing developments, scheduled to open in Spring 2026.
 Lighthouse Point was completed in 2025.